vs Rust

 Rust

-// Closure captures context freely:
+// Closure captures context freely, any scope:

 let offset = 5;